 4. Be mindful of boundaries.

-If the nanny isn’t on duty (getting paid), make sure she isn’t working.
+If the nanny isn’t on duty (getting paid), make sure they aren't working.
 You might like to establish an unbreakable rule that the children are never allowed in the nanny’s room.
-That makes sure she gets downtime.
+That makes sure they get downtime.
 If it’s a long trip, try to give days off with spending money — and if the holiday is over a weekend, consider a break away entirely, e.g. a hostel room and train fare somewhere close by.

 Things to consider